-Despite having been around for decades, QR codes never became the revolutionary marketing strategy that businesses and marketers had hoped.
+Invented 2 decades ago, QR codes never became the revolutionary marketing strategy that businesses and marketers had hoped.

 QR codes can also increase post-purchase engagement by allowing customers to re-order the product or link to a video tutorial on how to use the product effectively.
 QR codes can also act as effective lead magnets by getting consumers to sign up for loyalty plans or subscribing to the newsletter or getting valuable feedback.

 QR codes are ubiquitous in China.
 In an attempt to penetrate the smartphone market in China, the iOS 11 update inadvertently also opened up new avenues for global markets.
 Inspired by China, South Korea has also witnessed a staggering increase in the number of QR codes scans.
 India and markets in the US have also adopted QR codes to make payments and make shopping a seamless experience.

 Scanning QR codes is second nature for consumers